Red-throated caracara

 The red-throated caracara (Ibycter americanus) is a social species of bird of prey in the family Falconidae.
 It is placed in the monotypic genus Ibycter, or sometimes united in Daptrius with the black caracara.
 Unique among caracaras, it mainly feeds on the larvae of bees and wasps, but also takes the adult insects and fruits and berries.

 It is found from far southern Mexico through parts of Central and South America south to Peru, Bolivia, and Brazil.
 Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests.

 Taxonomy

-The red-throated caracara was described by the French polymath Georges-Louis Leclerc, Comte de Buffon in 1770 in his Histoire Naturelle des Oiseaux from a specimen collected in Cayenne, French Guiana.
+The red-throated caracara was described by French polymath Georges-Louis Leclerc, Comte de Buffon in 1770 in his Histoire Naturelle des Oiseaux from a specimen collected in Cayenne, French Guiana.
 The bird was also illustrated in a hand-coloured plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
-Neither the plate caption nor Buffon's description included a scientific name but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Falco americanus in his catalogue of the Planches Enluminées.
+Neither the plate caption nor Buffon's description included a scientific name, but in 1783, Dutch naturalist Pieter Boddaert coined the binomial name Falco americanus in his catalogue of the Planches Enluminées.